 MARUI GROUP endeavors to help build a flourishing and inclusive society that offers happiness to all.
 VISION BOOK 2050 was published as a roadmap for the accomplishment of this goal.
 Please take a moment to look at the cover of this booklet.
 You should see your reflection.
 MARUI GROUP hopes to build a happier future together with you, the one who took this booklet in hand and came to understand our vision.
 MARUI GROUP's 2050 Vision is our first step on this path, a symbol of our firm commitment to accomplishing this goal.

 MARUI GROUP's 2050 Vision

-Harnessing the p ower of business to build a wo rld that transcends d ichotomies
+Harnessing the p to build a wo transcends d